CSTCAC/Test/README.md

  `coin` is a long random string / can be anything `sig` is a signature of the coin from the previous owner.

- To exchange a coin the current owner creates a new object setting the owner to be the recipient and themselves as the `prev_owner` and signs it.
+ To exchange a coin the current owner signs ownership to a new public key.
 This message is then propagated around the p2p network.

-Other peers can do simple signature verification before updating their own internal data structures.
+Each p2p can validate the signature for themselves before updating their own list of coins.

 # minting and redeeming coins